-To answer this question, it is important to understand what a fictitious name is and how it is used.
-Simply put, a fictitious business name is one that does not use the business owner’s name.
+A fictitious business name is one that does not use the business owner’s name.
 Corporations are generally exempt, as are businesses that use the individual proprietor's own name.
-If you are doing business as (d/b/a), John Doe or Widgets Incorporated, then you don’t need a fictitious name.
+If you are doing business as (d/b/a) John Doe or Widgets Incorporated, then you do not need a fictitious name.
 However, American Widget Partnership run by John Doe will need to comply with fictitious business name rules.

 Filing a Fictitious Business Name Statement